Nokia Asha 311

-The Nokia Asha 311 is a "Full Touch" smartphone powered by Nokia's Series 40 operating system.
-It was announced at Bangkok by Nokia along with two others Asha Full Touch phones - the Nokia Asha 305 and 306.
+The Nokia Asha 311 is a touchscreen-based feature phone powered by Nokia's Series 40 mobile operating system.
+It was announced at Bangkok by Nokia along with two others Asha Full Touch devices - the Nokia Asha 305 and 306.
 The 311 is considered to be the flagship of the Asha Full Touch family.
 Its main features are the Full Touch capacitive touchscreen, the pentaband 3G radio, SIP VoIP over 3G and Wi-Fi and the ability to play games.
 Nokia Asha 311 is available in a number of languages depending on which territory it is marketed for.
+Many other specifications are identical to the QWERTY-based Nokia Asha 303 and 302.

 History and availability

 The Nokia Asha 311 was announced at Bangkok by Nokia.
 It was made available 3Q in 2012 globally.
 The phone was sold at a price of €92 subject to taxes and subsidies.